 Ghana: PMI ticks down in October

-The IHS Markit Purchasing Managers’ Index (PMI) came in at 51.0 in November, unchanged from the previous month’s result and remaining above the 50-threshold, signaling an improvement in business conditions from the previous month.
+The IHS Markit Purchasing Managers’ Index (PMI) came in at 51.0 in October, down from the previous month’s 52.6 which had marked the strongest reading since October 2020.
+Nevertheless, the index remained above the 50-threshold, signaling an improvement in business conditions from the previous month.

 Commenting on this month’s result, Andrew Harker, Economics Director at IHS Markit, said:

 “After returning to growth in September, Ghana’s private sector maintained expansion into October and should be set for a positive end to the year.
 While output was constrained to some extent by difficulties sourcing materials, firms were able to compensate by expanding capacity through hiring workers and purchasing more inputs.
 Inflationary pressures remain a key headwind, however, with fuel and freight costs in particular a cause for concern.”